-“D-Day Landing Craft”, a new book on how British, American and Canadian-crewed craft made the Normandy Landings possible.
+A new book on how British, American and Canadian-crewed craft made the Normandy Landings possible.
+Published in the UK in May 2024, and available in the USA from Feb 2025.

 “…one of the best books about D-Day to appear in recent years: it deserves to be very widely read.”